UNIST-LOFT/SimAPR/SimAPR/README.md

   If boths are specified, SimAPR terminates when one of the limits is reached.\
   These options are optional, but one of these options are strongly recommended.

+* `--use-simulation-mode <cache file>`: Cache and simulate the patch validation results. (optional, default: None)

+  Use `<cache file>` as simulation file.\
+  Saves the result of the patch validation results if the patch is not tried before.\
+  If the patch is tried previously, SimAPR do not run the tests and decide the result with cached result.\
+  This option is recommended for multiple executions.

 * `--correct-patch/-c <correct_patch_id>`: ID of correct patch. (optional, default: None)

   Specify patch ID of correct patch(es).\